Jinshari Vol.49

 “Shoku” - The Best Supporting Role in Zashiki Room Decoration

 Bonsai shine in the alcoves inside of zashiki (traditional Japanese tatami rooms).
-In zashiki-kazari, bonsai will take center stage as they are put together with other items such as pots, shoku, companion pieces and hanging scrolls to create a room with harmony.
+In zashiki-kazari (the art of decorating a zashiki room), bonsai will take center stage as they are combined with other items such as pots, tables, companion pieces, and hanging scrolls to create a harmonious room.
 Out of these decorative items, shoku, which are wooden decorative stands, work to help bonsai stand out the most.
-A more refined feeling may be garnered from a bonsai on a shoku as compared to one outside.
+A more refined feeling may be garnered from a bonsai on a shoku than from one outside.
 Our Behind the Exhibits corner for this issue will put a spotlight on shoku, showing how they act as an amazing supporting role a bonsai, letting them shine.

-There are numerous shapes and designs of shoku and one will choose a shoku to fit with the size, style and shape of the bonsai one wishes to display.
-For example, one would use a ki-joko, a table shoku, for a bulky formal upright or curved trunk bonsai.
-For a cascade style bonsai, you would use a taka-joku, which have long legs.
-For grass bonsai, small hira-joku, flat shoku, or makijoku, are also used.
-Imported woods such as Chinese quince and rosewood are often used but shoku made with bamboo are often used in the summer as they give off a cool feeling.
+There are numerous shapes and designs of shoku and one will choose a shoku to fit with the size, style, and shape of the bonsai one wishes to display.
+For example, one would use a ki-joko, a desk shoku, for a bulky formal upright or curved trunk bonsai.
+For a cascade-style bonsai, you would use a taka-joku (tall table), which have long legs.
+For grass bonsai low tables called small hira-joku and maki-joku are also used.
+Shoku are often created using imported woods such as Chinese quince and rosewood, shoku made with bamboo are often used in the summer as they give off a cool feeling.

 At the Omiya Bonsai Art Museum, we change our indoor displays in the Collection Gallery once a week, so we require a large number of shoku.
-We already have 80 in our collection, but in the last fiscal year we were donated 12 more shoku from Mr. Kyoji Matsuda, who runs a bonsai garden in Kanagawa Prefecture.
-Each of these shoku were made by craftsmen that worked during the Meiji to Showa era, such as Yuzan Ogawa, Kozan Katsuragi, and Kazuhiko Kaneko, and each shoku is an extremely valuable piece of art.
-It is rare for shoku like these which were made by modern craftsmen to come out on the market, so are an object of envy in the bonsai world.
+The Omiya Bonsai Art Museum already has 80 in our collection, but in the last fiscal year, Mr. Kyoji Matsuda who runs a bonsai garden in Kanagawa Prefecture, donated 12 more shoku from Mr. Kyoji Matsuda.
+Each of these shoku was made by craftsmen who worked during the Meiji to Showa era, such as Yuzan Ogawa, Kozan Katsuragi, and Kazuhiko Kaneko, and each shoku is an extremely valuable piece of art.
+It is rare for shoku like these which were made by modern craftsmen to come out on the market, so are objects of envy in the bonsai world.

 With these donations, we believe that we will be able to more fully bring out the shape of our masterpiece bonsai trees when we display them.
 Please look forward to when they will be shown to the public.